QBI-Software/NEURON-tutorial/lessons/simple.md

 ---
 # A Simple Model

+We start with the most basic model possible so that the focus is to introduce you to the core components of the NEURON application.

 ## Part A: "Ball and Stick" model

 To introduce the sequence of events involved in setting up a model, we will create an extremely simple neuron consisting solely of a soma and a dendrite called a "Ball and Stick" model.